buszz71/DockerOS/README.md

 ---

-**Note:** This script is intended for educational and experimental purposes.
+**Note:** This script is intended for educationalnd experimental purposes.
 Use it responsibly and at your own risk.